kalavattam/juicer/README.md

 Run the Juicer pipeline on your cluster of choice with "juicer.sh [options]"

 ```
-Usage: juicer.sh [-g genomeID] [-d topDir] [-q queue] [-l long queue] [-s site]
+Usage: juicer.sh [-g genomeID] [-d topDir] [-s site] [-a about]
-                 [-a about] [-R end] [-S stage] [-p chrom.sizes path]
-                 [-y restriction site file] [-z reference genome file]
+                 [-S stage] [-p chrom.sizes path] [-y restriction site file]
-                 [-C chunk size] [-D Juicer scripts directory]
+                 [-z reference genome file] [-D Juicer scripts directory]
-                 [-Q queue time limit] [-L long queue time limit] [-r] [-h] [-x]
+                 [-b ligation] [-t threads] [-h] [-f] [-j]
 * [genomeID] must be defined in the script, e.g. "hg19" or "mm10" (default
-  "hg19"); alternatively, it can be defined using the -z command
+  "mm10"); alternatively, it can be defined using the -z command
 * [topDir] is the top level directory (default
-  "/Users/nchernia/Downloads/neva-muck/UGER")
+  "/Users/ala1zp/Dropbox/professional/_experiments_projects/2020_0430_0500_HiC_TBR/code_etc/juicer")
      [topDir]/fastq must contain the fastq files
      [topDir]/splits will be created to contain the temporary split files
      [topDir]/aligned will be created for the final alignment
-* [queue] is the queue for running alignments (default "short")
-* [long queue] is the queue for running longer jobs such as the hic file
-  creation (default "long")
 * [site] must be defined in the script, e.g.  "HindIII" or "MboI"
-  (default "MboI")
+  (default "none")
 * [about]: enter description of experiment, enclosed in single quotes
-* -r: use the short read version of the aligner, bwa aln
-  (default: long read, bwa mem)
-* [end]: use the short read aligner on read end, must be one of 1 or 2
 * [stage]: must be one of "merge", "dedup", "final", "postproc", or "early".
-    -Use "merge" when alignment has finished but the merged_sort file has not
+    - Use "merge" when alignment has finished but the merged_sort file has not
       yet been created.
-    -Use "dedup" when the files have been merged into merged_sort but
+    - Use "dedup" when the files have been merged into merged_sort but
       merged_nodups has not yet been created.
-    -Use "final" when the reads have been deduped into merged_nodups but the
+    - Use "final" when the reads have been deduped into merged_nodups but the
       final stats and hic files have not yet been created.
-    -Use "postproc" when the hic files have been created and only
+    - Use "postproc" when the hic files have been created and only
       postprocessing feature annotation remains to be completed.
-    -Use "early" for an early exit, before the final creation of the stats and
+    - Use "early" for an early exit, before the final creation of the stats and
       hic files
 * [chrom.sizes path]: enter path for chrom.sizes file
 * [restriction site file]: enter path for restriction site file (locations of
   restriction sites in genome; can be generated with the script
-  (misc/generate_site_positions.py) )
+  misc/generate_site_positions.py)
 * [reference genome file]: enter path for reference sequence file, BWA index
   files must be in same directory
-* [chunk size]: number of lines in split files, must be multiple of 4
-  (default 90000000, which equals 22.5 million reads)
 * [Juicer scripts directory]: set the Juicer directory,
   which should have scripts/ references/ and restriction_sites/ underneath it
-  (default /broad/aidenlab)
-* [queue time limit]: time limit for queue, i.e. -W 12:00 is 12 hours
-  (default 1200)
-* [long queue time limit]: time limit for long queue, i.e. -W 168:00 is one week
-  (default 3600)
+  (default /opt/juicer)
+* [ligation junction]: use this string when counting ligation junctions
+* [threads]: number of threads when running BWA alignment and juicer_tools.jar
+  (TODO check/clean up code to call the jar with multiple CPU threads)
-* -x: exclude fragment-delimited maps from hic file creation
+* -f: include fragment-delimited maps in hic file creation
 * -h: print this help and exit
 ```